 You shouldn’t, however, limit your coverage amount since you may need it to replace an entire building.

 Personal Property Coverage: Insurance companies deal with a lot of claims for personal property protection.
-The value of your property, and the way you expect to use coverage, should determine how you set up this coverage.
+The value of your property and the way you expect to use coverage should determine how you set up this coverage.

-Just like with other elements of your homeowners policy, your personal property coverage will be based on your dwelling coverage.
+Just like with other elements of your homeowner’s policy, your personal property coverage will be based on your dwelling coverage.

 Standard policies usually set your personal property coverage between 25 and 50 percent of your main dwelling coverage.
 Depending on the value of your property, you may want to opt for the lower end of this scale and save a little money.

-But if you have a lot of nice stuff — top-of-the-line audio equipment, high-efficiency and professional grade appliances, a TV screen that rivals the screens at the multiplex — you should consider maxing out your coverage.
+But if you have a lot of nice stuff — top-of-the-line audio equipment, high-efficiency, and professional-grade appliances, a TV screen that rivals the screens at the multiplex — you should consider maxing out your coverage.